OwenDostie/ringtone/README.md

 - docker

 ## known bugs
-when you joikjn a lobby from the same browser/ new tab, it will show two of the secon'd tabs user lobby explodes if the only person in it refreshes open in incognito is a white screen initially audio player is working weirdly / not really working on owens' computer
+when you join a lobby from the same browser/ new tab, it will show two of the secon'd tabs user lobby explodes if the only person in it refreshes open in incognito is a white screen initially audio player is working weirdly / not really working on owens' computer